turbot/steampipe/docs/runtime_dependencies.md

 - for query providers, base does not inherit with, params or args.
 Instead store a reference to the base,
 - only execute with runs trhat are needed by runtime dep
 - in leaf run, if resource has a base and its with are required, resolve runtime depos to populate args/params on base object

+## CreateLeafRun

+- if resource has a base, create LeafRun for it, set as baseRun (set execute to false / just create RuntimeDependencySubscriber?)

+### Execution
+`executeChildrenAsync` also executes `baseRun.executeWithsAsync` to execute base with runs

+TODO: `waitForChildrenAsync` should also wait for base withs???

+`evaluateRuntimeDependencies`
+    `waitForRuntimeDependencies`
+        `s.baseRun.waitForRuntimeDependencies`
+    `resolveSQLAndArgs`
+        `buildRuntimeDependencyArgs`
+            `findRuntimeDependenciesForParentProperty("args"`
+                `s.baseRun.findRuntimeDependenciesForParentProperty` -> returns resolvedRuntimeDependencies

+Instead just execute base run as a normal execvution?